OpenNetworkingFoundation/ipxe-build/README.md

 - `ipxe.iso` - ISO image for writing to optical discs, and some other tools.

+- EFI32/EFI64 USB and snponly images

 See also [build targets](https://ipxe.org/appnote/buildtargets).

+## Chainloading

+Chainloading can be accomlished by modifying the `chain.ipxe` file with the URL of the target webserver, then embedding a script when building images:

+  make COPY_FILES="chain.ipxe" OPTIONS="EMBED=chain.ipxe" image

 ## Mutual TLS